hessjacob/Quantitative-Macro-Models/README.md

    * Monte carlo simulation with 50,000 households.
 2) Exogenous borrowing constraint which the user can choose.
 3) Calculation of the euler equation error both across the entire grid space and through a simulation.

-**Codes and Solution Methods**

-- Value Function Iteration
-  * Version 1 -- 2 income states.
-  * Version 2 -- Continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method.

-- Endogenous Grid Method
-  * Version 1 -- 2 income states.
-  * Version 2 -- Continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method.

 # Hopenhayn -- Firm Dynamics
 **Version 1 -- Hopenhayn (1992)**